peepsquest/tutorials/src/grapefruit-basics.md

 ## Loading Assets

 `gf.AssetLoader` loads assets given an array of URLs or objects.
-I opt for objects to show `gf.assetCache` is in use later when the orb is loaded. __Grapefruit__ supports the popular [Tiled Map Editor](http://www.mapeditor.org/) TMX (JSON) format as well as Texture Packer format supported by __pixi.js__.
+I opt for objects to show `gf.assetCache` is in use later when the orb is loaded. __Grapefruitjs__ supports the popular [Tiled Map Editor](http://www.mapeditor.org/) TMX (JSON) format as well as Texture Packer format supported by __pixi.js__.